-- At boot time of a virtual partition, interrupts are processed by all the CPUs in the virtual partition. - After boot, CPUs that are added to the virtual partition are not assigned to process IO interrupts.
-However, you can migrate IO interrupts to any added CPU using intctl. - After boot, CPUs that are deleted from a virtual partition no longer process IO interrupts for the partition.
-When a CPU is deleted from a virtual partition, if the deleted CPU has IO interrupts, the IO interrupts are automatically and transparently reassigned to other active CPUs in the partition.
+- At boot time of a virtual partition, interrupts are processed by all the CPUs in the virtual partition. - After boot, CPUs that are added to the virtual partition are not assigned to process I/O interrupts.
+However, you can migrate I/O interrupts to any added CPU using intctl. - After boot, CPUs that are deleted from a virtual partition no longer process I/O interrupts for the partition.
+When a CPU is deleted from a virtual partition, if the deleted CPU has I/O interrupts, the I/O interrupts are automatically and transparently reassigned to other active CPUs in the partition.

-Repeatedly adding and deleting CPUs without a reboot of the target virtual partition may cause an imbalance in the interrupt processing load across the CPUs of the virtual partition.
-However, you can use intctl if the imbalance is not desired.
+NOTE Repeatedly adding and deleting CPUs without a reboot of the target virtual partition may cause an imbalance in the interrupt processing load across the CPUs of the virtual partition.
+However, you can use intctl to rectify the imbalance if necessary.

-CPU: Using iCAP (Instant Capacity on Demand) with vPars (vPars A.04 and iCAP B.07)
+CPU: Using iCAP (Instant Capacity on Demand) with vPars (vPars A.04.xx and iCAP B.07)